 As has already been stated, there’s no universally defined rulebook for gut training yet, but the following principles offer a useful framework to help you structure a programme in the build up to a key race:

-- Work out your ideal or target carb intake (use the Quick Carb Calculator if you don’t know this number already), so you know what kind of number you’re aiming for in terms of grams of carb per hour.
+- Work out your ideal or target carb intake (use the Fuel & Hydration Planner if you don’t know this number already), so you know what kind of number you’re aiming for in terms of grams of carb per hour.

 - Aim to begin your gut training plan 6-8 weeks before your competition date (possibly even more, if you have the luxury of time).